 Obstacles are not always meant to stop you in your tracks.
 Often they’re there to nudge you in a different direction.

 For me, this always comes down to taking one tiny step toward what feels magnetic.

 The Solution to the Despair

 In the past, I’ve dealt with these kind of days by trying to push through them.
-I’ve tried forcing my way to success, whether I liked it or not.
+I’ve tried forcing my way to success.

 I never even considered that I could take a break.